 After dusting our garden beds with meal fertilizers and working those in, we top the soil off with a couple inches of well-aged compost.
 We add an inch or two before we plant things, lightly mixed into the very top layer of soil.
 Then we add a final inch or two of compost as mulch, after planting the seedlings.

 As much as possible, we add homemade compost and worm castings.
 Unfortunately, we can’t make quite enough homemade compost to meet all our compost needs.
 We currently have 15 raised beds and several wine barrels to prepare for a new season, after all!
 Therefore, we mix our compost with a few favorite bagged compost products.
 Malibu’s compost is one go-to, made from certified organic dairy cow manure and biodynamic accumulating plants.
 We usually lay Bu’s down first with the amendments, lightly worked into the soil, because it is finer and richer.
 Then, we top off with a more coarse Gardener and Bloome “soil building conditioner” as the final mulch layer after planting.

 In regards to compost options, seek out what you can find locally!
 Some landscape supply companies sell pretty decent compost products in bulk.
 If you do choose an animal manure-based compost, make sure that it is thoroughly aged!
 Many types of fresh animal manure can burn your plants.
 Organic is all the better.
-Heed caution with mushroom compost.
+Heed caution with mushroom compost to amend soil.
 While rich in nutrients, Oregon State University says it has the potential to kill germinating seeds.